cpq/bare-metal-programming-guide/README.md

 ```c
   * (volatile uint32_t *) (0x40020000 + 0) = 0;  // Set A0-A15 to input mode
 ```

+> Note the `volatile` specifier.
+Its meaning will be covered later.

 By setting individual bits, we can selectively set specific pins to a desired mode.
 For example, this snippet sets pin A3 to output mode: